AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Namespace**

-The namespace is a partition that separates customer data types from Adobe Campaign’s native datatypes in the data model.
+The namespace is a partition that separates customer data types from Adobe Campaign's native datatypes in the data model.
 Also used to facilitate the migration of definitions from one instance to another, such as moving a schema or template from the Development instance to the Production instance.

 Learn more about [Namespace](../../configuration/using/about-schema-reference.md#identification-of-a-schema).
 +++